-The Atlantic Slave Trade saw millions of Africans forcibly removed from their homeland, shipped across an ocean, and forced to work in brutal conditions in the Americas.
+The Atlantic Slave Trade saw millions of Africans removed from their homeland, shipped across an ocean, and forced to work in brutal conditions in the Americas.
 The trip itself, known as the Middle Passage, was a horrible, deadly, and inhumane experience.
-The conditions on slave ships were dirty, smelly, scary, and offered no amount of comfort to the newly enslaved passengers.
+The conditions on slave ships were dirty, scary, and offered no amount of comfort to the enslaved passengers.

 Africans Were Seized In Raids Or Purchased From African Slave Traders

 Slavery was part of African society long before the arrival of European slave traders, but the type of slavery practiced in the African tradition was very different.
 Captives were traded within the continent as a sign of wealth - they could be debtors, prisoners of war, or political prisoners - but slaves were not chattel.
 With the influx of Islamic merchants, slaves from Africa were transported to the Mediterranean, and later to the Americas, by European merchants.